Androz2091/discord-giveaways/README.md

 The format looks like this: `message: { content: '', embed: new Discord.MessageEmbed() }`

-You can [access giveaway properties](https://github.com/Androz2091/discord-giveaways#access-giveaway-properties-in-messages) in all embed string properties.
+You can [access giveaway properties](https://github.com/Androz2091/discord-giveaways#access-giveaway-properties-in-messages) in all embed properties that are a string.

 ### Access giveaway properties in messages

-You can access any giveaway property or function inside of giveaway messages with the format: `{this.}`.
+You can access any giveaway property inside of giveaway messages with the format: `{this.<property>}`.
 For example: `messages: { winMessage: 'Congratulations, {winners}!
 You won **{this.prize}**!\n{this.messageURL}' }`.

 Also, you can write javascript code inside of the `{}`.